billyBillLiu/WeCardWiki-CI103-Project-/Team-Charter.md

 - We are all contributing as much as we can.
 - We are empathetic of mistakes, setbacks, and individual circumstances.
 - We meet up once in a while to "debrief". \
-We will communicate with Discord.
+We will communicate with Discord and we expect responses from each other within 5 hours.